Ayala-levi/my-pyton/README.md

 To run the project, ensure that Python version 3.6 or higher is installed on your computer.
 No external libraries are required, as the project uses only built-in libraries.

 ## Operating Instructions
-1. Download the project file (e.g., personality_test.py) ⬇️.
+1. Download the project file (main.py) ⬇️.
 2. Open the terminal or command prompt ️.
 3. Navigate to the directory where the project file is located.
-4. Run the command python personality_test.py ▶️.
+4. Run the command python main.py ▶️.
 5. Follow the on-screen instructions.
 ## Project Structure
-- personality_test.py: The main Python file containing all project logic.
+- main.py: The main Python file containing all project logic.
 - user.txt: A text file used to store test results for each user (date, name, and personality type).
 ## Code Explanation
 The code consists of several main parts: